bryanem32/hyperv_vm_creator/README.md

 | **Enable Dynamic Memory** | Allow dynamic memory allocation | Keep **unchecked** for GPU Passthrough |
 | **Enable Enhanced Session Mode** | Enable enhanced session mode | Keep **unchecked** for GPU Passthrough |
 | **Start VM after creation** | Launch VM immediately after creation | Recommended to check for convenience |
 ## Usage Notes
+- If the program detects hyper-v is not running or installed, it will prompt to install hyper-v.
+After enabling, it will prompt to restart the PC or not.
+- PC needs to be restarted if hyper-v had to be enabled.
 - Let the VM boot up and reboot a few times.
 - You may see drives being mounted and unmounted — this is normal.
 - The process: